sandroandrade/niftly/README.md

    * Run 'make install'
 4. Open Niftly project in QtCreator
 5. Build it with the Android Kit

+If you also want to run it in your desktop, clear everything in build directory and run cmake as: cmake -DCMAKE_INSTALL_PREFIX=/usr/ -DCMAKE_BUILD_TYPE=Release ../ then cd to material directory and run 'sudo make install'.
+Build it with the Desktop kit.

 Voilá !
 Niftly is nifty, isn't it? ;)